 As a feminist and literary critic of the Hebrew Bible, Dr. Powell’s research interests include the interrelationship between biblical narrative and history, with sustained attention to questions of desire, trauma and identity formation.

-Dr. Powell is the author of Narrative Desire and the Book of Ruth, forthcoming in February 2018 by Bloomsbury T&T Clark Press.
+Dr. Powell is the author of Narrative Desire and the Book of Ruth, published in 2018 by Bloomsbury T&T Clark Press.
 Related to this project is her co-authored chapter (with Amy Jones and Dong Sung Kim), “Reading Ruth, Reading Desire,” in TheOxford Handbook to Biblical Narrative (New York: Oxford University Press, 2016).

 About Narrative Desire and the Book of Ruth: